|

 circlip with a sharp pick.

-It isn't possible to source the top "spherical plain" shock bearing as it
+It isn't possible to source a non-OEM top "spherical plain" shock bearing as it

 "special" - inside diameter (id) 12mm, outside diameter (od) 26mm, inner ring